Explore this Section

 During the 1990’s he was renamed as the Ron Evans Trophy and he presented prizes to the winners of the annual Raft Races on Keele Hall Lake.

 In 2006 Mairwen Evans and her daughter Catryn presented Herbert to the University in memory of Ron Evans, a founding member of the Biology Department and the founder or leader of many activities at Keele, including the Rugby Club, the Rag and the Orchestra.
 Ron was also the first Secretary of the Keele Society founded in 1954.
 Mairwen passed away in 2015: of the twenty original occupants of Keele Hall in 1949 she was the last survivor - they lived in Keele Hall with Miss Rolfe (Bursar) and Professor Vick.
 She and Ron lived in the former Butler's Pantry.
 Catyrn added: "Life at Keele as a child of the "academic families" in those days of the 1960's and 1970's was hilarious, brilliant, free, life changing and treasured".

-Photo Right: Herbert is presented to Keele University at the Pioneers Reunion 6 May 2006 by Mairwen Evans and daughter Catryn, in memory of Dr Ron Evans.
+Photo left: Herbert is presented to Keele University at the Pioneers Reunion 6 May 2006 by Mairwen Evans and daughter Catryn, in memory of Dr Ron Evans.

 An Interview with a Dragon